Kowal Sentry Integration for Magento 2

 - test webhooks,

-- technical assets.
+- technical resources.

 Ignore Transactions